 So Bad, It's Good: Some opinions of the film, by no means one of the best Bond films of the franchise, but offset by its ridiculous premise alone that makes for some fun watching.

 Special Effect Failure: Never have a screamingly obvious CGI tidal wave and surfer in a movie that's already featured actual surfing earlier.
-This in part was why this is considered the film that finally saw the franchise Jump the Shark and forced the series to have a Continuity Reboot.

 Another example comes right before the CGI surfing: when Bond's sled falls of the ice cliff, it's very obvious that it's a scale model.